SMTP Errors, Deferrals, and Throttling

 7. If many addresses hard bounce, suppress those subscribers and inspect the list source.

 - 4xx usually means temporary.
-Wait, investigate, and let email delivery service retries happen.
+Wait, investigate, and let email delivery service retries run.

 - 5xx usually means permanent.
-Treat it as a bounce or policy rejection unless the email delivery service says otherwise.
+Treat the response as a bounce or policy rejection unless the email delivery service says otherwise.

 - Throttling often means the receiver wants slower or healthier traffic.